 What We Don't

-- Not as breathable as newer synthetics like the Patagonia Nano-Air, The North Face Ventrix, and Arc’teryx’s own Proton series.
+- Not as breathable as alternatives like the Patagonia Nano-Air, The North Face Ventrix, and Arc’teryx’s own Proton LT.

 - Not packable: the jacket doesn’t come with a stuff sack and doesn’t pack into one of its own pockets.